 • PCR tests;

-• microscopic studies of sputum.
+• microscopic examination of sputum.

-The most valuable diagnostics are tool procedures:
+The most valuable in terms of diagnostics are the following instrumental procedures:

 • spirometry;